 Describe Wadi Rum for those who haven’t been

-Wadi Rum is one of the most surreal places I’ve been.
-It has what can only be described as a Martian landscape of orange tinted sand, red sandstone and grey granite rock with an often beautiful, contrasting blue sky.
+Wadi Rum is one of the most surreal places I’ve been to.
+It has what can only be described as a Martian landscape of orange-tinted sand, red sandstone and grey granite rock with an often beautiful, contrasting blue sky.
 It is no surprise that it’s been nicknamed ‘Valley of the Moon’ and that the movie Martian (featuring Matt Damon) was actually filmed there.

 How to pick a camp

 There are over 80 camps in Wadi Rum and it’s pretty difficult to choose one, especially as they all look and sound similar, but I had very distinct criteria when I was looking and this is how I stumbled across Um Sabatah Camp.

 - It must be geographically far into the desert.
 I definitely did not want a camp that was 500m from the visitors centre!

 - It must be small and family-friendly.
 I didn’t want a super large camp where you weren’t recognised as an individual.

 - It must not accept coaches of tourists.
 This is my worst nightmare!
 I wanted as authentic an experience as possible.

 - I didn’t want a camp that fleeced you for $ and saw you as nothing but a cash cow.